 We have now created a new version.
 Our Git looks like this:

-It is very important that you understand that Git does not store entire copies of files.
+It is important to understand that Git does not store entire copies of files.
 You cannot go into the hidden .git/

 directory and simply copy “version 1” of your files.

 Git stores file differences.
 It compares Version 2 of your files to Version 1 to see what has changed, and stores the set of changes.
-This set of changes is called a difference or a diff for short.
-Storing only the differences makes Git more space efficient, and also enables some very useful comparison tools that we will explore later.
+This set of changes is called a difference, or a diff for short.
+Storing only the differences makes Git more space efficient, and also enables some useful comparison functionality that we will use in a future lab.

 commit b424cc472f7276dc35493abbd186563a191ca25b (HEAD -> main)